Popov, Alek

 Biography

-He has won several literary awards including the National Radio’s Pavel Veshinov Award for the best criminal short story; the Graviton Award for best science fiction; the Rashko Sugarev Award for best short story; the Helicon Prixe for the best prose book of the year, 2002; the annual prize from Clouds magazine for the English translation of Mission London, 2004; and most recently the Ivan Radoev National Prize for Drama, the Elias Canetti Prize for his novel The Black Box, 2007; The Flower of Helicon Award, the United Bulgarian Banks Award for book of the year 2007, etc.
+He has won several literary awards including the National Radio’s Pavel Veshinov Award for the best criminal short story; the Graviton Award for best science fiction; the Rashko Sugarev Award for best short story; the Helicon Prize for the best prose book of the year, 2002 and 2013; the annual prize from Clouds magazine for the English translation of Mission London, 2004; the Ivan Radoev National Prize for Drama; the Elias Canetti Prize for his novel The Black Box, 2007; The Flower of Helicon Award; the United Bulgarian Banks Award for book of the year 2007, etc.

-Alek’s short stories have been have been translated into German, Hungarian, Polish, Serbian, Czech, French, Danish, English and Turkish.
-His novel Mission London was published in Serbian by Geopoetica publishing house and in Hungarian from Kijarat Kiado.
-It is currently in press in France.
-Today Alek is one of the most popular young writers in Bulgaria with a broad range of creative interests.
+Today Alek Popov is one of the most popular contemporary writers in Bulgaria with a broad range of creative interests.
 He continues to focus on prose, but also authors screenplays and facilitates various creative workshops.

 Excerpts